 The State addressed the need for affordable rental units for low-income households by providing tenant based rental assistance to 24 new households in the County of Hawaii, and through the construction of the Na Kahua Hale O Ulu Wini (fka Kaloko Housing Project) (County of Hawaii, 36 affordable rental units, 2 of which are HOME-assisted).
-In addition, the County of Kauai conditionally committed its PY2013 HOME funds to construct affordable rental units in the Kolopua project and Rice Camp Senior Housing project, and to preserve affordable rental units through the rehabilitation of units in the Lihue Court Townhomes project.

 The State addressed the need for affordable for-sale units through the construction of the Hawaiian Paradise Park, Phase 2 (County of Hawaii, 10 HOME-assisted self-help units) and the Kamamalu Condominium acquisition, rehabilitation and resale (County of Kauai, one unit).
-Additionally, three first-time homebuyers received loans under the County of Kauai's homebuyer loan program.